nylas/exchangelib/README.rst

-    item.soft_delete()  # Delete, but keep a copy in the recoverable items folder item.move_to_trash()  # Move to the trash folder item.move(account.trash)  # Also moves the item to the trash folder
+    item.soft_delete()  # Delete, but keep a copy in the recoverable items folder item.move_to_trash()  # Move to the trash folder item.move(account.trash)  # Also moves the item to the trash folder item.copy(account.trash)  # Creates a copy of the item to the trash folder

     # You can also send emails.
 If you don't want a local copy:
     m = Message(